 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Under Standard Option, there is no calendar year deductible.
 You must use In-Network providers to receive benefits. - Under High Option, the calendar year deductible for In-Network Providers is \$500 per person (\$1,000 per Self Plus One enrollment or \$1,000 per Self and Family enrollment).
 The calendar year deductible for Out-of-Network Providers is \$1,000 per person (\$3,000 per Self Plus One enrollment or \$3,000 per Self and Family enrollment).
 Deductibles for In-Network providers and Out-of-Network providers are accumulated separately.
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other healthcare professional for your surgical care.
-See Section 5(c) for charges associated with a facility (i.e. hospital, surgical center, etc.). - YOU MUST GET PRECERTIFICATION.
-Please refer to the prior approval and precertification information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification.
+See Section 5(c) for charges associated with a facility (i.e. hospital, surgical center, etc.). - YOU MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES: Please refer to the prior approval and precertification information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification.

 Note: The calendar year deductible applies to almost all benefits in this Section.
 We say "(No deductible)" when it does not apply.
-Surgical procedures High Option Standard Option A comprehensive range of services, such as: • Operative procedures \$100 copayment (No deductible) \$200 copayment Treatment of fractures, including castingNormal pre-and post-operative care by the surgeon Correction of amblyopia and strabismusEndoscopy procedures Biopsy proceduresRemoval of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Insertion of internal prosthetic devices.
-See 5(a) for Orthopedic and prosthetic devices for device coverage information Surgical treatment of morbid obesity (bariatric surgery) Voluntary sterilization (e.g., tubal ligation, vasectomy) Treatment of burns
+Surgical procedures High Option Standard Option A comprehensive range of services, such as: Operative procedures Treatment of fractures, including casting Normal pre-and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Insertion of internal prosthetic devices.
+See 5(a) for Orthopedic and prosthetic devices for device coverage information Surgical treatment of severe obesity (bariatric surgery) ### State of the image of the i \$200 copayment Voluntary sterilization (e.g., tubal ligation, vasectomy) Treatment of burns • Heatinent of burns

-You Pay
+You Pav